 Neck Impingement Causes

 Neck impingement (cervical radiculopathy) is a pinched nerve in the neck.
 When a nerve, located between vertebrae in the neck, becomes injured, it can cause weakness, numbness, and pain.
-The pain may not stay in the neck – it can also travel down the arm and affect the wrist and fingers.
+The pain may not stay solely in the neck.
+It can also travel down the arm and from there affect the wrist and fingers.
 The nerve has too much pressure on it due to compression, injury, spinal stenosis, herniated disk, or a degenerative disk disease.
-The pain can be minor, or it can feel like a burning sensation with spasms.
-Every time the patient moves the neck, the pain can travel.1
+The pain might be minor for some patients, or it can feel like a burning sensation with spasms for others.
+Every time the patient moves their neck, the pain could travel, causing the patient to become wary of moving certain body parts and reducing their range of motion in the process.1

 1, 3 http://www.nysportsmed.com/index.php?/Neck-Pain/nerve-impingement-cervical-radiculopathy.html